Julia Jasonsmith

 The Hunter Central Rivers Catchment Management Authority and New South Wales Office of Water entered into an agreement with the Australian National University to conduct research on the drivers of salinity and surface and groundwater interactions in the upper Hunter Valley.
 My task was to conduct this research within the 800 km2 catchment of Wybong Creek over a three year project time frame.
 This included organising the accommodation, administration, field work officers, mobile water laboratories, and equipment to support sampling expeditions which were up to three weeks long; the sample preparation, contacting of analytical laboratories, and identifying the analytical needs of water and soil samples; and the interpretation, presentation and publication of articles and a thesis relating to this data.
 Key outcomes - Conceptual and statistical analysis of large, complicated multi-analyte data sets; - Formation of baseline knowledge of a poorly published and complex geological area, for government utilisation; - Identification of different hydrogeochemical systems within the Wybong catchment and the origin of their respective solutes; - Deduction of the physical constraints on groundwater systems within the catchment; - Identification of regions of significant surface/groundwater within the catchment; - Identification of the origin of salinity within the catchment; and - Successful liaison between government, agricultural, and academic stakeholders in the project to produce useful knowledge for farmers, land and catchment managers, and academic knowledge on the subject of surface and groundwater interactions, and salinity.

-Julia Jasonsmith Skills
+Julia Jasonsmith education

-Frequently Asked Questions about Julia Jasonsmith
+Frequently asked questions about Julia Jasonsmith

 What company does Julia Jasonsmith work for?

-Julia Jasonsmith works for Setac Australasia
+Julia Jasonsmith works for SETAC Australasia.

 What is Julia Jasonsmith's email address?